-Reference rates and indices, including interest rate benchmarks, which are deemed to be "benchmarks" (including LIBOR and EURIBOR) are subject of recent national and international regulatory guidance and proposals for reform.
+Reference rates and indices, including interest rate benchmarks, which are deemed to be "benchmarks" (including EURIBOR) are subject of national and international regulatory guidance and proposals for reform.
 Some of these reforms are already effective while others are still to be implemented.
 These reforms may cause such benchmarks to perform differently than in the past, to disappear entirely or have other consequences which cannot be predicted.
 Any such consequence could have a material adverse effect on any Notes linked to or referencing such a benchmark.
-The Benchmark Regulation applies, subject to certain transitional provisions, to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU (which, for these purposes, includes the United Kingdom).
+The Benchmark Regulation applies, subject to certain transitional provisions, to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU.
 Among other things, it (i) requires benchmark administrators to be authorised or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognised or endorsed) and (ii) prevents certain uses by EU supervised entities (such as the Issuer) of benchmarks of administrators that are not authorised or registered (or, if non-EU based, not deemed equivalent or recognised or endorsed).